-- Competing continuation A current Health Center Program award recipient that seeks to continue serving its current service area. - New An organization that is not currently funded through the Health Center Program that seeks to serve an announced service area through the proposal of one or more permanent service delivery sites.6 - Competing supplement A current Health Center Program award recipient that seeks to serve an announced service area through the addition of one or more new permanent service delivery sites within the announced service area in addition to its current service area.
+- Competing continuation A current Health Center Program award recipient whose period of performance ends December 31, 2023 and that seeks to continue serving its current service area. - New An organization that is not currently funded through the Health Center Program that seeks to serve an announced service area through the proposal of one or more permanent service delivery sites.6 - Competing supplement A current Health Center Program award recipient that seeks to serve an announced service area through the addition of one or more new permanent service delivery sites within the announced service area in addition to its current service area.